solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 [Plate 16: Figure D](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate16-FigureD.png) — Centre of C, X 1100.

 _Note_. — The Stavropol meteorite is a flat brick-shaped object about 5 by 4 inches in area and 2 inches thick.
 It was seen to fall on March 24 (o.s.), 1857, at 5 P.M. by a man working on a farm, and at a distance of about eighty yards, at Stavropol in the Caucasus.
 The specimen is in the Petrograd Museum.
 See H. Abich., Bull.
 Acad.
 Imp.
 Sci.
-St. Petersbourg, tom. ii.
+St. Pétersbourg, tom. ii.
 1860, p.
 407. The photographs are those of a section made from a fragment in the British Museum (Nat.
 Hist.).

 [Plate 17: Figure A](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate17-FigureA.png)